r3wald/espurna-wiki/HomeAssistant.md

 > Note: Integration with Home Assistant is done using "MQTT platform", not "MQTT-JSON platform".
 Each message is sent to it's own topic.
 This means you should **disable "JSON payload"** in the ESPurna MQTT tab to make it work.

+> Note: If [Discovery](https://www.home-assistant.io/components/discovery/) component is configured and Alexa emulation is enabled on the device, Home Assistant will discover ESPurna as WeMo switch / light.

 ## HomeAssistant Configuration

 First make sure your Home Assistant instance connects to the same broker you connected the ESPurna device.
 You can read the [Home Assistant MQTT](https://home-assistant.io/components/mqtt/) page for a full explanation of the process but you will basically have to add these lines to your configuration.yaml file: